DanMBonneville/case-study/README.md

 ### General assumptions

-1. The application could be displayed and demonstated on localhost
+1. The application could be displayed and demonstrated on localhost

 2. Containerizing the application is unnecessary, although possible